 Community education and awareness-raising

-Misinformation and lack of awareness about the issues affecting refugees and asylum seekers are key factors leading to negative opinions of these groups.
+Misinformation and lack of awareness about the issues affecting refugees and people seeking asylum are key factors leading to negative opinions of these groups.
 Community education and awareness-raising are therefore key aspects of RCOA’s work.

 We gather personal stories from people who have arrived in Australia as refugees, to provide an insight into the refugee journey and highlight their achievements in Australia.
 We are the national coordinator of Refugee Week, an annual event which promotes positive images of refuges and celebrates the contributions of refugees to Australian society.